Thursday 13 July 2017

 “Our mission at the University of Northampton is transforming lives and inspiring change.
 My story shows this is more than just fancy words.
 With our help the same can be true for you too.”

-Our open evening starts at 5:30pm on Wednesday 12 July and free child care and refreshments will be provided.
+Our open evening starts at 5:00pm on Monday 25 September at our Park Campus and free child care and refreshments will be provided.

 The evening will include an optional tour of ‘Waterside Street’, an instillation about our new Waterside Campus that will open in September 2018.